CodinGame/codingame-game-engine/playground/extensions/community-modules/community-interactivedisplay.md

 Contributed by [Butanium](https://github.com/Butanium).

-This module allows you to display entities when the mouse is over an entity or when
+The InteractiveDisplayModule allows you to display entities when the mouse is over an entity or when the user clicks an entity.

 ## Showcase

-Here is a usage example <br>
+Here is an usage example <br>
 <a href="https://live.staticflickr.com/65535/52235500282_9e6dfdbe65_o.gif"><img src="https://live.staticflickr.com/65535/52235500282_9e6dfdbe65_o.gif"/></a>

 ## Setup